pchw/fontawesome/README.md

 motion-fontawesome
 ===========

-gems for ease to use Font Awesome iconic font via RubyMotion.
+gems for easy to use Font Awesome iconic font via RubyMotion.

 How to use